Background/ Why Is This Important?

 In 2013, the Provincial Health Officer (PHO) and the Canadian Institute for Health Information (CIHI) issued the Child and Youth Health and Well-being Indicators Project: CIHI and B.C.
 PHO Joint Summary Report.
 The report identifies a suite of 51 modifiable indicators, within five dimensions, for which data can be collected and analyzed to define and track child and youth health and well-being in BC.
 Indicators are evidence based and reflect a population health approach.

 What Actions Have Already Been Taken?

-Building on the Indicators Project, Child Health BC partnered with BC?s Provincial Health Officer develop a report that examines the current status of child and youth health, and establishes a baseline to continue monitoring their health into the future.
+Building on the Indicators Project, Child Health BC partnered with BC’s Provincial Health Officer to develop a report that examines the current status of child and youth health, and establishes a baseline to continue monitoring their health into the future.
 Stakeholders from across BC helped analyze the data and determine key findings for each of the indicators.

 Is "Good", Good Enough?
 A Report on the Health & Well-Being of Children and Youth in BC is the first report of its kind in Canada.
 It contains BC-specific data, related literature, discussions and recommendations that can inform decision-making around the development of policy, programs and services aimed at improving the lives of children and youth in BC.

 Overall, the health and well-being of youth and children in BC is reasonably good, particularly when compared to other jurisdictions in Canada.
 However, some indicators are stable and not showing improvement, meaning that a portion of children and youth are continually left behind in health and wellness.
 Additionally, for many indicators, there are substantial disparities based on sex/gender and geography.